Do-IT Profiler (on-campus undergraduates only)

 - If you have other SpLDs (such as dyslexia or dyspraxia), it cannot diagnose them.

-To access this, ask your GP for a referral to Outlook South West.
-The waiting list is currently 20 - 24 months.
+To access this, ask your GP for a referral to the Cornwall Adult Autism Assessment Team (C.A.A.A.T).
+There is no cost but the waiting list is currently about three years.

 Contact us - Inclusive Learning team